 Creating since birth

 I grew up in a home where graphic design was what put the food on our table.
 Whether due to nature, nurture, or some combination of the two, my early creative and artistic endeavors were always well received.
-I was the kid in class who designed the bulletin boards (remember those?) and won the poster contests.
-By high school, though, aside from a couple of photography courses, I was firmly entrenched on the literary side of things—creative writing and literary analysis.
-These, too, were well received (and eventually lead to a score of 5—the maximum score—on my Advanced Placement Exam for English Literature).
+I was the kid in class who designed the bulletin boards and won the poster contests.
+By high school, though, aside from a couple of photography courses, I was firmly entrenched on the literary side of things — creative writing and literary analysis.
+These, too, were well received (and eventually lead to a maximum score on my English AP Exam).

 Educated and inspired

 My formal art education didn’t begin until college where, due to a lack of seniority that prevented me from enrolling in the upper-level English courses I needed, I took some drawing and design classes to fill out my GenEd requirements.
-It was in the design courses where my professor, Walt Hines (walthines.com), convinced me to jump ship from English and major in Visual Communication.
+It was in the design courses where one of my professors, (Walt Hines—https://ahtcreative.com/walt-hines/), convinced me to jump ship from English and major in Visual Communication.

 Experienced